 People can exchange one currency for another in the foreign exchange markets.

 How do financial markets help me?

-They can provide an opportunity for you to invest money in shares (also known as equities) to build up money for the future.
+Financial markets can give an opportunity for you to invest money in shares (also known as equities) to build up money for the future.

-Over a long period of time this can often provide a better return than opening a savings account at your bank.
-However buying shares can be risky.
+Over a long period of time, this can often provide a better return than opening a savings account at your bank.
+But buying shares can be risky.
 It is important to remember that the value of any investment can go down as well as up, and getting good returns in the past does not always mean they’ll be good in the future.

 Financial markets also allow people to take out insurance.
 Insurance companies need to use financial markets to make sure you will receive a pay-out if you have an accident, such as losing or damaging your mobile phone.

-Financial markets enable banks to borrow money, helping them to make loans to people wishing to borrow – whether that’s attending university with a student loan, say, or buying a house with a mortgage.
+Financial markets enable lenders such as banks to borrow money.
+They make loans to people who want to borrow – whether that’s attending university with a student loan, say, or buying a house with a mortgage.

 Why do financial markets matter?

 Bank of England's explainer on what are financial markets and why are they important.